jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

     AssertionError: TypeError not raised

-  because the :ref:`function<functions>` call matches the definition, :ref:`TypeError` is not raised.
+  because the :ref:`function<functions>` call matches the definition, :ref:`TypeError` is NOT raised.
 I undo the change and the terminal shows green again

 ----